-CSUMB undergraduate students who complete one year of the Scholars in Training pilot program will be eligible to receive additional COAST funds to support independent research projects during their third and fourth years, which will better prepare them to pursue advanced degrees or successfully enter the job market.
+Undergraduate students who complete one year of the Scholars-In-Training Pilot Program will be eligible to receive additional COAST funds to support independent research projects during their third and fourth years, which will better prepare them to pursue advanced degrees or successfully enter the job market.
 They can also apply to be mentors to younger undergraduate students.
 Students must maintain a 2.75 overall GPA to participate in the program.

 Learn more about the Scholars-In-Training Pilot Program